 “We have a template for different positions that we generally hire,” a non-profit recruiter told Jobscan.

 A job description might also be cobbled together based on other companies’ listings.
-Alternatively, generic sample job descriptions are often copy and pasted for real job listings.
+Alternatively, generic sample job descriptions are often copied and pasted for real job listings.
 (Example.)
 In these cases, the job description won’t include skills and requirements specific to the company’s needs.

 What good is a targeted resume based on a job description that’s not even targeted to the job?